Lay of the Land: Creating Land Art in Wild Irish Places

 When the founders talk about the early days, they often describe a kind of restlessness in the Irish art scene at the time.
 Exhibitions felt a bit too tidy, a bit too separated from the landscapes that shaped everyone’s everyday life.

-“We were seeing so many artists whose work clearly came from a connection to the land,” one collaborator told us, “but the work never actually went to the land.”
+“We were seeing so many artists whose work clearly came from a connection to the land,” one collaborator told us, “But the work never actually went to the land.”

 So, Kari and Hazel started experimenting at Brow Head, near Ireland’s most southerly point.
 The first TOMBOLO project in 2016 was made with a small group of artists, borrowed tools, and more enthusiasm than financial certainty.
 Artists lived on-site, cooked together, and built works with whatever materials made sense: moss, steel, glass, driftwood, rope, bracken, and found farming debris.